GamesCreed

 The first level is easy to evaluate as the game starts from the bottom with a single knife and a revolver.
 If it was a gold standard in terms of FPS games, the revolver would be the only weapon you would rely on for some time before upgrading to a better weapon, such as a shotgun or an SMG.
 Bloodhound just throws this idea right out of the gate and gives you a shotgun around the corner, and two minutes later, you get a submachine gun.
 The level of progress is somewhat non-existent and, to a degree, a bit forgiving.

 Every weapon comes with a secondary action to keep things interesting.
-The right mouse button on a revolver gives you a second revolver for a short period of time.
+The right mouse button on a revolver gives you a second revolver for a short period.
 It is a melee swing for a shotgun, grenade launcher mode for the rocket launcher, and so forth.
 Again, it sounds promising and adds flavor to a certain degree, but we never came across a time when we utilized extra ways of dealing with damage, as the primary fire was enough to take down enemies with ease.

-Talking about enemies, there are quite hefty amounts of them and you are tasked to kill all of them in order to progress; not like we can miss a few, and at the end of the level, we’ll be greeted with an end-level screen with our results.
+Talking about enemies, there are quite hefty amounts of them, and you are tasked to kill all of them to progress; not like we can miss a few, and at the end of the level, we’ll be greeted with an end-level screen with our results.
 So it’s best to hunt for all of them, regardless of the places you visit.
 The aforementioned nudity comes with enemies as they consist of hell-spawn babies with adult heads and devilish women with sexy outfits.
 If there needs to be credit given, it’s the design and distinctive creation of enemies, as it is important to identify which enemies you encounter during the combat and act accordingly.

 Bloodhound, PC, Review, Gamescreed

-There are double-barreled, sawn-off shotguns in the game, they are very distinct in design and at first, I didn’t think it was a shotgun.
-The surprise is that it has a special move with the right mouse button and it’s about releasing a chain that attaches to enemies and pulls them closer.
+There are double-barreled, sawn-off shotguns in the game; they are very distinct in design, and at first, I didn’t think it was a shotgun.
+The surprise is that it has a special move with the right mouse button, and it’s about releasing a chain that attaches to enemies and pulls them closer.
 For the uninitiated, it might sound very cool, but this was already in another popular retro-style FPS game called Doom Eternal.
 So a bit of plagiarism there, but nothing too much, still, it’s odd that they went with this choice instead of coming up with something more radical about the sawn-off shotgun.

 Bloodhound, PC, Review, Gamescreed

 It would have been certainly better and might even come as a clutch to use the syringe when there is no armor to grab.
 The last and final powerup is the golden bullet, which gives endless clips to the player for 20 seconds, so weapons like miniguns and rocket launchers are quite powerful with this powerup.
-Bloodhound does not have any secret areas, but the powerups are usually hidden in maps that you wouldn’t actually visit, so in reality, they act as little secrets, albeit without the label.
+Bloodhound does not have any secret areas, but the power-ups are usually hidden in maps that you wouldn’t visit, so in reality, they act as little secrets, albeit without the label.

 One other thing to focus on the Bloodhound is the boss fights that we can encounter during our gameplay sessions.
 Of course, there is a huge build-up before the bosses appear, but the lack of start/end level marks makes it a tad hard to expect an incoming boss.
 Bloodhound sadly does not have an actual end-level screen nor an indication that the player has passed to the next level successfully.